ISISComputingGroup/ibex_developers_manual/DAE-Live-View.md

 ## error on profile picture about not enough data for dataWidth*height

 This is caused by the array pv being viewed not being large enough to contain all the data, this is determined by `NELEMENTS` in `liveview.cmd` in `ioc/isisdae`.
-It is set by the macro `LIVEVIEW_NELEMENTS`
+It is set by the macro `LIVEVIEW_NELEMENTS` iy needs to be at least sizeX x sizeY